vukrosic/analysis-of-optimizers/experiments/exp9_muon_vs_adam/THESIS.md

-# Comparative Analysis of Muon and Adam Optimizers for Training Mixture-of-Experts Transformer Models
+# Analysis and Design of Novel Optimizers for Neural Networks

-**A Thesis Submitted in Partial Fulfillment of the Requirements for the Degree of Master of Science in Computer Science**

 ---